Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 Days12

-VehicleMahindra Getaway 4WD and Toyota Innova Crysta cars
+VehicleMahindra Getaway 4WD or Toyota Innova Crysta cars

 StayCamping + Hotels + Homestays